• Skip to content

 (9) Serving.
 This baked chicken dish pairs well with a refreshing Mediterranean chopped salad, artichokes, or tomato basil soup.

-Filed Under: Mains: Poultry, One Pan Meals, Per Serving: 5-10g Net Carbs Tagged With: chicken breasts, garlic, gluten free, lemon, more10ingredients, more60min, onion, oregano, paleo, thyme, tomatoes, whole30, zucchini
+Filed Under: Low Carb, Mains: Poultry, One Pan Meals, Per Serving: 5-10g Net Carbs Tagged With: chicken breasts, garlic, gluten free, lemon, more10ingredients, more60min, onion, oregano, paleo, thyme, tomatoes, whole30, zucchini

 About Julia